Augmented Technology: How AR and AI Are Really Changing Business

 Implementing Augmented Intelligence in Business

-2. Choose the Right Tools: Many modern business software platforms are already incorporating augmented intelligence features.
-Business Intelligence (BI) tools like Tableau and Power BI now use AI to automatically suggest insights and visualizations from data sets.
-[10] CRM systems like Salesforce have 'Einstein AI' to provide sales reps with predictive lead scoring and next-best-action recommendations.
-The key is to leverage these built-in capabilities or integrate specialized AI services that complement your existing software stack.
+2. Choose the Right Tools: Many business platforms you already use are adding these features.
+BI tools like Power BI can automatically suggest insights from your data.
+[10] CRMs like Salesforce have AI that can predict which leads are most likely to close.
+The trick is to use these built-in features or integrate specialized AI tools that fit your existing workflow.

-4. Iterate and Learn: Augmented intelligence systems improve over time.
-They learn from the feedback and decisions made by their human counterparts.
-Establish a feedback loop where users can correct or validate the AI's suggestions.
-This continuous learning process, known as 'human-in-the-loop' machine learning, ensures that the system becomes more accurate and more valuable over time, truly adapting to the nuances of your business.
-This synergy between human and machine is the essence of building a truly intelligent enterprise.
+4. Learn and Iterate: The best augmented intelligence systems get smarter over time because they learn from the humans they work with.
+Create a feedback loop where users can correct the AI's suggestions.
+This 'human-in-the-loop' process ensures the system becomes more accurate and valuable over time, truly learning the unique aspects of your business.
 [3]

 Tech solutions and digital innovations for Augmented in modern business